argovis/documentation/api/getting_started.rst

  - Routes and query parameters are heavily standardized between collections.
 All non-experimental collections have the following minimal set of routes and query string filters:

    - A route to search data documents, such as ``/argo``.
 Data documents are at a minimum filterable by id, geolocation, timestamp and metadata key.
-   - A route to seatch metadata documents, such as ``/argo/meta``.
+   - A route to search metadata documents, such as ``/argo/meta``.
 Metadata documents are at a minimum filterable by id.
    - A vocabulary route to request enumerations of categorical search parameters, such as ``/argo/vocabulary``.
 Vocabulary routes always have exactly one query string parameter, called ``parameter``, to specify the possible values for other query string parameters.
 For example, both Argo data and metadata are searchable by platform WMO number; ``/argo/vocabulary?parameter=platform`` returns a list of all possible platform identifiers.

    Respect this standardization.
 It helps our users interoperate across datasets by defining a core logic common to them all.